Overview of Agile for Beginners

 - Involving a product owner who must have knowledge about product requirements and customer needs.

 3) Higher team spirit: In the Agile process, every team member gets encouragement to be creative and innovative.
-Working cross-functionality gives the opportunity to learn a new skill.
+In addition, working cross-functionality gives the opportunity to learn a new skill.

-4) Enhancement of teamwork: In daily scrum meetings and sprint review, the developer’s team, product owner and scrum masterwork together which enhances coordination and collaboration among them.
+4) Enhancement of teamwork: In daily scrum meetings and sprint reviews, the developer’s team, product owner and scrum masterwork together, which enhances coordination and collaboration among them.

 5) Performance checking: In the Agile process, every people who involve with the project gets the opportunity to check their current performance level.
 Daily scrum meetings, sprint review, visibility chart helps to measure the concrete view of progress.

 6) Decreased chance of risk: Agile process eliminates the chance of risk factors of project failure.

 7) Increased the chance of project predictability: Agile project management approach includes several practices, artifacts, and tools to improve the chance of project predictability.

 This is a guide to Agile for Beginners.
 Here we also discuss the Core Principles, Various Stages, and Benefits of Agile for Beginners.
 You may also have a look at the following articles to learn more-